 After argument, the bench issued a stay order restraining the provincial government from selling the university land and sought a response from the provincial government at the next hearing.

-PESHAWAR: Adviser to Chief Minister on Information and Public Relations Barrister Mohammad Ali Saif on Monday said the...
+PESHAWAR: Adviser to Chief Minister on Information Barrister Mohammad Ali Saif on Saturday said that if immediate and...